aws/aws-sdk-php/docs/glossary.rst

     results.
 Paginators are a feature of the SDK that act as an abstraction over this process to make it easier for developers to use paginated APIs.
 They are accessed via the ``getPaginator()`` method of the client.
-See the :doc:`paginators` guide for more details.
+See the :doc:`/guide/paginators` guide for more details.

 Waiter
     Waiters are a feature of the SDK that make it easier to work with operations